 Close

-6. A phrase that informs people it's the end of the presentation, is
+6. A phrase that informs people it's the actual end of your presentation to them, is

 I would like to finish by: